 Agonda beach is the perfect beach in Goa for anyone who wants to relax away from it all.
-This seemingly endless pristine beach stretches for miles.
+This seemingly endless pristine beach stretches for almost two miles.
 It's lined with shacks and huts, some simple and some fancy.
 Hawkers aren't allowed on the beach, so you'll be able to remain refreshingly undisturbed.

 The closest railway stations to Agonda are Marago, on the Konkan Railway, and local railway station Canacona (also known as Chaudi).
-Canacona is a 20 minute drive away from Agonda and the journey costs around 300 rupees in an auto rickshaw.
-Marago is 30 minutes away and costs around 800 rupees in a taxi.
-Alternatively, Goa's Dabolim airport is around one and a half hours away.
-A taxi from the airport will cost 1,800-2,000 rupees, depending on whether you want air conditioning.
+Canacona is 20 minutes south of Agonda, and the journey costs around 300 rupees in an auto rickshaw.
+Marago is about an hour north of Agonda, and costs around 800 rupees in a taxi.
+Alternatively, Goa's Dabolim airport is a bit over an hour and a half north.
+A taxi from the airport will cost 1,800-2,000 rupees, depending on whether you want air-conditioning.
 You'll find a prepaid taxi counter inside the arrivals terminal before you exit the airport.

 The weather in Agonda is warm weather throughout the year.
 Temperatures rarely reach more than 33 degrees Celsius (91 degrees Fahrenheit) during the day or drop below 20 degrees Celsius (68 degrees Fahrenheit) at night.
 Some winter nights can get a bit chilly from December to February though, and the humidity really rises during the summer in April and May.
 Rain comes from the southwest monsoon from June to August.
 The beach huts are dismantled at this time and the beach is deserted.
 The tourist season kicks off in late October and starts winding up late March.

 What to Do

 Chilling, swimming, walking, eating, shopping (you'll find the usual stalls selling clothes and accessories), and just generally doing nothing are the main activities at Agonda.
-Boat trips are possible for those who are up for it.
+Boat trips are possible to Butterfly beach and Honeymoon beach for those who are up for it.

 Where to Stay

 Most people choose to stay in a coco hut on Agonda beach and there are ones to suit all budgets.
-This guide to the best Goa beach huts has some recommendations including Simrose, Agonda Cottages, and The Bay.
+The following places are all open and popular.